bunnybooboo/london-privacy-lab/README.md

 If you have a venue available, are willing to sponsor an event, have content or a project you wish to share with our audience, are keen to help us deliver a technical workshop or demo please get in touch by either emailing davross at protonmail dot com, or creating an issue [right here](https://github.com/london-privacy-lab/main-repo/issues) in Github.

+We're open to forking and improving what we have here.
+Collaboration is key to any success.

 # How To Interact

 * We've setup an IRC channel irc.mozilla.org #london-privacy-lab - This tends to be active during a live event.